 www.hy-linecruises.com | 800-492-8082

-Operates from the Hy-Line Landing at the Ocean Street Dock in Hyannis, MA to Oak Bluffs harbor from May through October.
-They also offer service from Oak Bluffs to Nantucket Island during the high season, though this service does not allow for a day trip; it is only for overnight stays.
+Operates from the Hy-Line Landing at Ocean Street Dock in Hyannis, MA to Oak Bluffs harbor from May through October.
+In addition they offer service from Oak Bluffs to Nantucket Island during the high season, though this service does not allow for a day trip; it is only for overnight stays.
 The parking lot in Hyannis fills up in summer so call to reserve space if parking your car.

 Vineyard Fast Ferry (passenger only, seasonal)

 www.vineyardfastferry.com | 401-295-4040

 Operates from Quonset Point in North Kingstown, Rhode Island to both Vineyard Haven and Oak Bluffs.
 Travel time is 90- minutes.
 Operates a limited number of trips, and in our experience is somewhat unreliable.
 This boat seems to be the first to be cancelled if there is bad weather.
 If you are flying into Providence it would be better to take the Peter Pan Bus from downtown Providence to Woods Hole, MA (see Bus).

 www.seastreak.com (New York/New Jersey) | 800-262-8743

 Seasonal service from New York & New Jersey to Martha’s Vineyard.